usnistgov/ARIAC/docs/competition/sensors.md

 ## Sensor Types

+A description of each sensor type is provided below.
 ### Break Beam

 The break beam sensor reports when a beam is broken by an object.
 It does not provide distance information.